.bzl Style Guide

 For macros that define non-leaf nodes, follow these best practices:

-• A macro should take a name argument and define a target with that name.
-That target becomes that macro’s main target.
+argument and define a target with that name.
+That target becomes that macro’s main target. - All other targets defined by a macro should have their names preceded with a

-• The name should only be used to derive names of targets defined by the macro, and not for anything else.
-For example, don’t use the name to derive a dependency or input file that is not generated by the macro itself.
+should only be used to derive names of targets defined by the macro, and not for anything else.
+For example, don’t use the name to derive a dependency or input file that is not generated by the macro itself. - All the targets created in the macro should be coupled in some way to the main target.

-• When calling a macro, use only keyword arguments.
+, name as you would the attribute (see below). - When calling a macro, use only keyword arguments.
 This is consistent with rules, and greatly improves readability.

 Engineers often write macros when the Starlark API of relevant rules is insufficient for their specific use case, regardless of whether the rule is defined within Bazel in native code, or in Starlark.
 If you’re facing this problem, ask the rule author if they can extend the API to accomplish your goals.